Cloud monitoring for high-performing applications

 How cloud monitoring works

 Cloud monitoring starts with the right tool.
 There are a few options here.
 One is to use the tools provided by the cloud vendor of your choice.
-Azure uses Azure Monitor, a cloud monitoring tool to collect, analyze, and act on the telemetry data of Azure-based environments.
-AWS has CloudWatch as an in-house solution to monitor resources and applications on AWS clouds.
-For GCP monitoring, Cloud Monitoring is available directly from Google.
+Microsoft Azure uses Azure Monitor, a cloud monitoring tool to collect, analyze, and act on the telemetry data of Azure-based environments.
+Amazon Web Services (AWS) has CloudWatch as an in-house solution to monitor resources and applications on AWS clouds.
+For Google Cloud Platform (GCP) monitoring, Cloud Monitoring is available directly from Google.

-< More reasonably, you would choose a single cloud monitoring tool that is not vendor-specific.
-Going beyond the boundaries of different cloud vendors, this class of tools can monitor more than one cloud, as well as your on-premises hosts.
-This choice brings together all the metrics, regardless of the clouds they come from, and provides a uniform, and especially complete, view of your infrastructure.
+More reasonably, you could choose a single cloud monitoring tool that is not vendor-specific.
+Going beyond the boundaries of different cloud vendors, this class of tools can monitor more than one cloud in addition to your on-premises hosts.
+This choice brings together all the metrics, regardless of the clouds they come from, and provides a uniform, especially complete, view of your infrastructure.
 This type of cloud monitoring tool is capable of monitoring both private clouds that have dedicated hardware, and public clouds, like AWS, Azure and GCP.
 It is a monitor-it-all system.

 In practical terms and regardless of the monitoring tool used, cloud monitoring is effected either with the installation of an agent, like it would be on a local network, or through the use of APIs exposed by the cloud environment.
 In the end, the results are similar, but differ in type and quantity of the metrics that the agent or the API offers for polling.

-Speaking of metrics, cloud monitoring is closer to any classic monitoring system than one imagines.
+Speaking of metrics, cloud monitoring is closer to any classic monitoring system than one might imagine.
 After all, clouds are either actual hardware running somewhere else, or a virtualization of hardware.
 In both cases, how they operate does not differ substantially from real, physical systems running locally.
-We will see more of the exact metrics collected with a cloud monitoring software when discussing the various subtypes of cloud monitoring.
-For now, it is sufficient to say that a state-of-the-art cloud monitoring tool, like for example Checkmk, is capable of both installing agents on the cloud and using the APIs of each cloud vendor it supports, making collecting metrics a straightforward task.
+We will see more of the exact metrics collected with cloud monitoring software when discussing the various subtypes of cloud monitoring.
+For now, it is sufficient to say that a state-of-the-art cloud monitoring tool, such as Checkmk, is capable of both installing agents on the cloud and using the APIs of each cloud vendor it supports, making collecting metrics a straightforward task.

 illustration seamless integration